 All textbooks are furnished to students at no charge.
 Students are responsible for all books issued to them and should make every effort to protect them from destruction.
 Students are required to pay for lost or damaged books.

 Telephones/Electronic Devices

 Public telephones are located in the high school office.
 The use of office phones is only permitted in case of emergency.
-Cell phones are to be turned off and should not be visible/used during school hours excluding lunch and instructional use guided by a teacher.

 Bus Service